 Silver Eagle is located on Stoetz Lane, just behind Charles Heintz and our estate, Hillcrest.
 Ulises Valdez planted the site in 2006 primarily to Pinot noir but included a small amount of Chardonnay and Syrah.
-We simply couldn’t resist the Montrachet clone of Chardonnay that Ulises spoke so highly of.

 Charles and Diana Karren are incredibly passionate about growing grapes.
 Known as “The Land of Promise”, Terra de Promissio has an ideal terroir for pinot noir.
 The soil, southwest sun exposure, hill elevation, vine density and the wind and fog of the Petaluma Gap allow the grapes to have a slow maturation & extended hang time, which allows optimum ripeness ideal conditions for the pinot noir grape.
 This site is shared with Williams Selyem, Kistler, Kosta Browne, Hanzell, and others.

 This item has been added to your cart.Review your cart